-This is a local pioneer museum with artifacts and photographs of historical significance to the settling of the Sawtooth Valley and the Stanley Basin.
+This local pioneer museum features artifacts and photographs of historical significance to the settling of the Sawtooth Valley and the Stanley Basin.
 It is open through Labor Day and located 0.6 miles north of Stanley on the west side of Hwy.
 75. Phone: 774-3517

 Sawtooth Fish Hatchery

-Self-guided tours are available at this facility built to help restore salmon and steelhead to their traditional waters.
+Self-guided tours are available at this Fish Hatchery built to help restore salmon and steelhead to their traditional waters.
 It is located 5.8 miles south of Stanley on Hwy.
 75 (about eight minutes) between mileposts 183 and 184.
 Phone: 774-3684

-Custer is a ghost town and museum with an emphasis on mining history.
-Located there is the Boot Hill Cemetery where you can read the old tombstones and learn about yesteryear’s history.
+Visit Custer ghost town and museum to learn about mining history!
+Located there is the Boot Hill Cemetery where you can read the old tombstones and learn about yester-year’s history.
 You can also see the Yankee Fork Gold Dredge, a restored gold dredge on the site of its former operations.
 Custer is located 13 miles (about 30 minutes) north of Stanley on Hwy.
 75, then north 5 miles on Yankee Fork Road between mileposts 202 and 203.
 It is open through Labor Day.

 Check out more of the incredible ghost towns near Stanley here!

 Every year is different, but we love that fall often offers many of the same summer activities.
 Bring a jacket, enjoy a peaceful beach day, and be prepared to fall in love with the Sawtooths at a different pace!